 - A Canadian citizen or have held landed immigrant status for one year prior to the date of application.

-- A university graduate who is entering a post-graduate education program.
+- A university graduate who is pursuing a Master's degree.

 - Plan to study at a Canadian university, or a foreign university where a commitment to return to Canada is expressed.